-Our favourite architectural fonts
+Our favorite architecture fonts

 A few of them are paid fonts, and so if don’t wont to pay and cant find a free version hiding somewhere, then Google have a huge array of free fonts where you’ll be able to find something similar here

-Designed in 1931 for the German standards body DIN – Deutsches Institut für Normung (German Institute for Standardisation) – this font uses all of the principles of the Bauhaus and as a result has not dated in anyway.
+Designed in 1931 for the German standards body DIN – Deutsches Institut für Normung (German Institute for Standardization) – this font uses all of the principles of the Bauhaus and as a result has not dated in anyway.